peterdri/ece-communications-labs/_ece450/lab4/noncoherent-dpsk-demodulator-2.md

 ### Delay

-To match the theory block diagram above, delay the bitstream by a symbol period then multiply with it's undelayed self.
+To match the theory block diagram above, delay the bitstream by a symbol period, $$T$$, then multiply with its undelayed self.
+Remember that a symbol period is a unit of time and this is a discrete system.
+So to delay by $$T$$ is to delay by the number of samples which are contained within $$T$$.

 ### Keep 1 in N